mishravik/heroku-crest/README.md

     GET --header "Authorization: Basic [BASE64(username:password)]"

-Added support for $oid and $date BSON types
+Added support for $oid, $date and $regex BSON types

 You can deploy this app on Heroku for free using the following button: